 The goal of Hamilton’s Sociology Department is to introduce students to classic and contemporary theoretical approaches in sociology as they pursue data collection and analysis methods with opportunities to apply theory to explain empirical phenomena.

 Sociological perspective on human behavior.
 Classic and contemporary sociological concepts that further an understanding of the structure, process, stability and change of social life.
 Not open to students who have taken 110.
-Lee and Chambliss (fall), Irons and Lee (spring).
+Zylan, Chambliss.

 An introduction to sociological concepts and methods of analysis through the study of selected aspects of American society.
 Topics include social class, gender, sexuality, race and ethnicity, sports, medicine, crime and deviance, and popular culture.
 Not open to students who have taken 101.